hbrulin/transcendance/README.md

 https://rollout.io/blog/running-rails-development-environment-docker/

 #configuration typescript et css
-- install webpacker typescript compatibility
+- install webpacker typescript compatibility : rails webpacker:install:typescript
 - setup typescript import syntax in tsconfig.json
 - setup typescript compatibility in config/development.js and config/environmnet.js and config/loaders/typescript.js
 - setup css in postcss.config.js and tailwind.config.js
+- in application.html.erb template, it will look for application.ts and application.scss files in javascript folder to startup.
 - reinstalling webpacker will deconfigure all of this as webpacker is the compiler for all those things and needs to be told how to compile